baasbox/docs/source/index.md

     -  OS: you can find name, version, architecture and processors viewed by your OS
     -  Java: you can find version, vendor and class version of your JDK
-    -  Database: you can find version with its path and data size
+    -  Database: you can find the version with its path and data size
 12. Access a dialog window to change the password or to logout
     -  Change password: Just insert old and new passwords, then confirm the new one